apiad/SciSharp/Docs/Developers/Guidelines/Developer Guidelines.md

 you can generate it with any tool you want that produces HTML), and small, always changing instructions such as README files, and these guidelines, are written in plain ASCII text, following the Markdown markup language.
-All documentation source is located in the Docs/ folder.
+All documentation source is located in the `Docs/` folder.

 Branching Model
 ---------------

-The source code is versioned using Git.
-There are two main branches, named <master> and <develop>.
+The source code is controlled using Git.
+There are two main branches, named `master` and `develop`.
 There should be additional branches for each release, feature or bug fix that requires more than one commit.